syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/calendar/calendar-views.md

 ## View restriction

 By defining the start and depth property with the different view, drill-down and drill-up views navigation can be limited to the user.
-Calendar views will be drill-down up to the view which is set in [depth](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.Calendar.html#Syncfusion_EJ2_Calendars_Calendar_Depth) property and drill-up up to the view which is set in [start](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.Calendar.html#Syncfusion_EJ2_Calendars_Calendar_Start) property.
+Calendar views will be drill-down up to the view which is set in [depth](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.Calendar.html#Syncfusion_EJ2_Calendars_Calendar_Depth) property and drill-up to the view which is set in [start](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.Calendar.html#Syncfusion_EJ2_Calendars_Calendar_Start) property.

 The following example displays the Calendar in `decade` view, and allows you to select a date in `month` view.